 COLD-BLOODED

-- Cold-blooded animals cannot warm themselves, so they must find environments with warmer temperatures during the late fall and winter.
+- Cold-blooded animals cannot raise their body heat on their own, so they seek microclimates that stay warmer during late autumn and winter.

 OTHER COLD-BLOODED HIBERNATORS